VinayakGubber/SFP/README.md

 ## Project Overview

-The **Student Feedback Portal** is a multi-tier web application hosted entirely on AWS.
+The **Student Grievance Portal** is a multi-tier web application hosted entirely on AWS.
 Its architecture includes:

 - **Custom VPC** with public and private subnets for resource segregation
 - **RDS MySQL instance** in private subnets with restricted access